lter/deims/README.md

 * `drush make build-deims.make www --prepare-install --contrib-destination=profiles/deims`
 * `cd www`
 * `drush si deims`

+Optionally, you can configure the database during the site installation by running the following command *instead* of `drush si deims`:

+`drush si deims --db-url=mysql://dbusername:dbpassword@dbhost/databasename`

+If you've created a database with the name "databasename" this will install all the necessary Drupal tables in that database.

 ### Rebuilding an existing site ###